kaedenbrinkman/rivian-api/ble/index.md

 This section contains information about the Rivian Phone Key BLE API.
 The API is used by the Rivian Phone Key to communicate directly with the vehicle, without an internet connection.

+These commands mirror the internet-based commands in the [`sendVehicleCommand`](/app/controls/send-vehicle-command) endpoint.
+The BLE API allows for commands to be sent quicker when you are near your vehicle.
+BLE is also used for proximity detection, both for phone key and the key fob.

 # BLE Devices

 - Rivian Sensor 1 For sensing the proximity of BLE keys